codechimp-org/AppRater/README.md

 `AppRater.app_launched(this);`

+Optionally you can use the overriden method to specify your own day and launch count parameters.

 If you want to have a "Rate Now" menu option to go straight to your play store listing call `AppRater.rateNow(this);` within your menu code.

 Try out the demo within this repository.